 There are five Assessment Levels in the student visa program.
 They serve to align student visa requirements to the immigration risk posed by applicants from a particular country studying in a particular education sector.
 Assessment Level 1 represents the lowest immigration risk and Assessment Level 5 the highest.
 The higher the Assessment Level, the greater the evidence an applicant is required to demonstrate to support their claims for the grant of a student visa.

 Each country, across each education sector, is assigned an Assessment Level which is based on the calculated immigration risk posed by students from that country studying in that education sector.

-To determine the Assessment Level of a particular country and education sector, the department examines that group's compliance with their visa conditions and other indicators of their immigration risk in the previous year.
+To determine the Assessment Level of a particular country and education sector, we examine that group's compliance with their visa conditions and other indicators of their immigration risk in the previous year.

 Where these statistical indicators show that a group has a higher level of immigration risk over a sustained period, the department responds to this trend by raising the Assessment Level of that group.
 In effect, this requires applicants to submit a higher level of evidence to support their claims that they wish to study in Australia.

 Where a group's indicators demonstrate that they tend to abide by their visa conditions, these lower immigration risk groups have their Assessment Level lowered.
 This streamlines the visa process by reducing the level of evidence that these applicants need to submit to support their claims for a student visa.